siserin/blind9/doc/dev/style.md

 #### Compiler

-An ANSI standard C compiler and library are assumed.
-Feel free to use any ANSI C feature.
+A C99 compiler, library with C11 extensions and POSIX:2001 are assumed.
+Feel free to use any C11 feature, but make sure to provide compatibility shims for all supported platforms, e.g. Windows MSVC that doesn't support most of the C11 features.

 #### Warnings

 Given a reasonable set of things to warn about (e.g. -W -Wall for gcc), the goal is to compile with no warnings.

 #### Copyright Notices

-All source files should have a copyright.
+Source files with significant content should have a copyright.
 The copyright year(s) should be kept current.
-The files and the copyright year(s) should be listed in util/copyrights.
-When an existing file is updated in the source repository, its copyright notice and dates are updated automatically.

-#### Line Formatting
+#### Indentation

 Use tabs for indentation.
 Spaces before statements are only allowed when needed to line up a continued expression.
 In the following example, spaces